 Analysis: The subject property includes frontage on SW 73rd Avenue, a privately maintained roadway that is functionally a substandard roadway.
-Increased development on the subject property under a further increase development potential would further impact the need for use of SW 73rd Avenue for access to the site which is a significant concern.
+Increased development on the subject property would further impact the need to use of SW 73rd Avenue for access to the site which is a significant concern.
 Based on the above, the application is not consistent with TE Objective 3.1.

-- 3. Sanitary Sewer Element (SSE) - a.
+3. Sanitary Sewer Element (SSE)

+a.
 SSE Policy 1.1.1 provides in relevant part, "The LOS standard of 110 gallons per person per day for residential demand and approximately 2,000 gallons per acre per day for commercial and industrial demand is adopted as the basis for future facility design, determination of facility capacity, and documentation of demand created by new development.
 This LOS shall be applicable to central sewer facilities and to package treatment plants but shall not apply to individual OSTDS."

 Analysis: The site is located within the UGB in Marion County's SW Utility Services Area.
-The potential non-residential demand for sanitary sewer services from the site would not be expected to increase based on the non-residential LOS standard; however, should residential development of the site occur, the expected sanitary demand would double from 4,752 gallons per day to 9,504 gallons per day.
-Utilities are generally available in the area; however, only a force main is present in Hwy 200 (north side) at this site which is currently serviced by well and septic.
+Currently, the site's residence uses an on-site treatment and disposal system (septic and drainfield) for sanitary sewer.
+Residential development of the site could accommodate up to 70 dwelling units, wherein sanitary sewer water demand would increase would increase from 1,053 gallons per day to 18,840 gallons per day.
+Potential non-residential demand would increase from zero gallons per day to 8,840 gallons per day.
+Utilities are generally available in the area, wherein a force main is present on the north side of SW Hwy 200 along the site's frontage.
 Based on these findings, the application is generally consistent with SSE Policy 1.1.1.

-- 4. Potable Water Element (PWE) - a.
+4. Potable Water Element (PWE)

+a.
 PWE Policy 1.1.1 provides in part, "[t]he LOS standard of 150 gallons per person per day (average daily consumption) is adopted as the basis for future facility design, determination of available facility capacity, and determination of demand created by new development with regard to domestic flow requirements, and the non-residential LOS standard shall be 2,750 gallons per acre per day."

 Analysis: The site is located within the UGB in Marion County's SW Utility Services Area.
-The potential non-residential demand for potable water services from the site would not be expected to increase; however, should residential development of the site occur, the expected demand would double from 6,480 gallons per day to 12,960 gallons per day.
-Utilities are generally available in the area; however, a water main is present in Hwy 200 (south side) at this site which is currently serviced by well and septic.
+Currently, the site's residence uses an on-site well for potable water.
+Residential development of the site could accommodate up to 70 dwelling units, wherein potable water demand would increase from 1,440 gallons per day to 25,200 gallons per day.
+Potential non-residential demand would increase from zero gallons per day to 12,155 gallons per day.
+Utilities are generally available in the area, wherein a water main is present on the south side of SW Hwy 200 across from the site's frontage.
 Based on these findings, the application is generally consistent with PWE Policy 1.1.1.

-- 5. Solid Waste Element (SWE) - a.
+5. Solid Waste Element (SWE)

+a.
 SWE Policy 1.1.1 provides, "[t]he LOS standard for waste disposal shall be 6.2 pounds of solid waste generation per person per day.
 This LOS standard shall be used as the basis to determine the capital facilities or contractual agreements needed to properly dispose of solid waste currently generated in the County and to determine the demand for solid waste management facilities which shall be necessitated by future development."